Israel allows Egypt attack helicopters in Sinai

 Israel's security cabinet set a limit of several days "for a specific, pinpointed action", the official told Reuters, speaking on condition of anonymity.

-Israel has encouraged Egypt to take tough action against the gunmen, who also crossed into Israel in a stolen armored vehicle before they were stopped and killed by Israeli forces.
+Israel has encouraged Egypt to take tough action against the gunmen, who also crossed into Israel in a stolen armoured vehicle before they were stopped and killed by Israeli forces.

 The official said that Israel had earlier permitted Egypt to deploy more security forces in Sinai.
 Since Sunday's violence, it has also urged Egypt to post commandos at Egypt's borders with Libya and Sudan to prevent gunmen from smuggling weapons to Sinai, the official added.